 - Boost the immune system: Probiotics can strengthen our natural defenses against harmful microbes and some forms of illnesses.

 - Help with joint pain and arthritis: Kombucha help preserve collagen so it can assist with healing, repairing, and preventing joint damage

 - Increase energy: It contains iron that may increase hemoglobin in the blood, thereby enhancing oxygen flow.

 - Improved mood: Kombucha contains B vitamins (mainty B1, B6, B12) that may help battle depression, stabilize mood, and enhance concentration

 - Weight loss: When consumed before meal, Kombucha increase metabolism like the apple cider vinegar.

 To avoid any negative side effects, it’s recommended that you start by drinking very small amounts of kombucha and work your way to larger quantities.

 How do you get Kombucha?

 Kombucha has gained popularity and is now available in many stores.
-You can either buy it or start making your own brewage.
+You can either buy it or start making your own brewage like I do.

-If you decide to make it yourself, you can find a SCOBY disk in health food stores or online for relatively inexpensive amounts and there are a lot of recipes on the internet.
-Because I never made it, I prefer that you check yourself for the recipes.
+If you decide to make it yourself, you can find a SCOBY disk in health food stores or online for relatively inexpensive amounts or get it from someone you know.